DoctorWkt/pdp7-unix/README.md

 * /src/sys   holds the modified source code of the kernel
 * /src/other holds PDP-7 source code which did not come from the scanned files
 * /tools     holds the source for the tools written to assist the project
+* /build     is an area to build the kernel & filesystem and run them
 * /misc	     holds miscellaneous notes and information
 * /pdp7parse holds a Java parser for pdp7 source code